rgrannell1/jCheck/README.md

 .run()
 ```

-This test was designed to fail, as there are corner-cases for which `num` is oddly
+This test was designed to fail, as there are corner-cases for which `num` is
-not equal to itself in JavaScript. jCheck
+oddly not equal to itself in JavaScript. jCheck

 ## Limitations

 jCheck (and property-based tests).
-As with most tests, jCheck tests are prone to false negatives;
+As with most tests, jCheck tests are prone
+ to false negatives;
-a property passing suggests it works as expected, but only exhaustive search can prove this.
-While
+a property passing suggests it works as expected, but only exhaustive search
+an prove this.

-jCheck removes the problem of users selecting convenient test-cases over illustrative ones, the onus is
+While jCheck removes the problem of users selecting convenient test-cases over
-you to test useful and general properties of your programs.
-It is still possible to write weak tests
+illustrative ones, the onus is you to test useful and general properties of
+your programs; it is still  possible to write weak tests by excluding too
-by excluding too many random test-cases.
-Finally, jCheck is at present lousy at testing polyadic functions.
+many random test-cases.

+Finally, jCheck is at present lousy at testing polyadic functions. jCheck filters
+parametres bound to random-variables with a single predicate, rather than a
+predicate for each parametre.
+This makes it take much longer to functions with more
+than one parametre, assumming your predicate is fairly picky.

 ## License